 Something that we haven’t mentioned so far in this review that really impressed us is the after-sales support and warranty from Ambient Weather.
 We didn’t run into any issues ourselves, but we’ve heard from other customers that have had some minor problems, and they’ve been more than satisfied with the response time and the level of support they’ve received.
 In fact, the CEO, Ed, has frequently been known to take care of any support requests personally.

 There is also a very active Ambient Weather user group on Facebook where owners of Ambient Weather products share photos of their setup, troubleshoot any issues together and offer advice to new weather station owners.
-The WS-2902B also comes with a 1-year warranty for complete peace of mind.
+This model also comes with a 1-year warranty for complete peace of mind.

 What We Didn’t Like